hoaproject/Central/README.md

     $ curl 127.0.0.1:8888/hello_alyx
     Welcome Alyx!

-This simple API hides a very modular mechanism that can be foreseen by typing `print_r($router->getTheRule())`.
+This simple API hides a modular mechanism that can be foreseen by typing `print_r($router->getTheRule())`.

 To unroute, i.e. make the opposite operation, we can do this: